devRant-Community/Community-Programming-Book/book/languages/perl/advantages.md

 # Advantages

-Perl derives most of its syntax from well known languages and tools common in UNIX-like operating systems.
+Perl derives most of its syntax from well-known languages and tools common in UNIX-like operating systems.

-Becoming good programmer with Perl, with previous knowledge of C, Shell script, Sed, Awk and other UNIX tools is relatively easy.
+Becoming a good programmer with Perl, with previous knowledge of C, Shell script, Sed, Awk and other UNIX tools is relatively easy.
 Perl is **really** easy to learn!

-Perl with CPAN, has a module to do pretty much anything you'd ever want to do and even more for things you probably don't want to do.
+Perl with CPAN has a module to do pretty much anything you'd ever want to do and even more for things you probably don't want to do.

-Perl is a very entraining language to work (like C or Assembly) because of freedom it provides.
+Perl is a very entraining language to work (like C or Assembly) because of the freedom it provides.

 Perl is stable and predictable - it just requires basic UNIX knowledge and decent Perl intuition.